|

 Fraud

 The use of deceit to obtain an advantage or avoid an obligation.
-Fraud is criminal deception, and/or the use of false representation to gain an unjust advantage.
+Further, fraud is criminal deception, and/or the use of false representation to gain an unjust advantage.

 Gifts and donations